 Goodwill Industries of the Southern Piedmont, Charlotte-Mecklenburg Schools (CMS), Central Piedmont Community College (CPCC) and The ROC (Rebuilding Opportunities in Construction) have partnered together to build the Goodwill Construction Skills Training Center.
-The programs we will offer at the center – programs focused on specialized areas like construction, masonry, carpentry, computer-aided drafting and design, HVAC and electrical – will help high school students and adults access high-potential, family-sustaining trade careers at no cost to them.
+The programs we offer at the center – programs focused on specialized areas like construction, masonry, carpentry, computer-aided drafting and design, HVAC and electrical – help high school students and adults access high-potential, family-sustaining trade careers at no cost to them.
 Skills in these specialized areas can lead to in-demand jobs with great earning potential, health and other benefits.

 It’s well-documented that there’s a labor shortage in the construction industry – it’s worse than any other industry in the state.
 And yet, Charlotte also struggles with economic mobility, ranking last among the 50 largest cities in the nation.
 Our community needs a path for upward mobility and industry needs skilled workers.

-The Goodwill Construction Skills Training Center will serve both high school students and adults.
+The Goodwill Construction Skills Training Center serves both high school students and adults.
 Any CMS student can participate in the youth programs, and anyone in our community can access the adult programs.
 Once it’s fully operational, we expect to train more than 400 adults and 120 youth each year in this facility.
 All four partners have a key role.

 - Goodwill: focusing on adult workforce development, wraparound support services and managing the facility

 - CMS: focusing on student recruitment, logistics and advocacy

 - CPCC: with college credits and industry-certified instruction